Design Brief: Franklin Report – Digital Platform Redesign and Tool Development

 The Franklin Report serves wealthy clients in South Florida, New York City, Los Angeles, Connecticut, and Santa Barbara, with many aged 50 to 70 relying on the annual printed version.
 The challenge was to modernize the site for non-tech-savvy users, while keeping the owner's strong vision intact.
 Updating the well-known portal for designers and home services took time.

-Another major challenge was to develop and implement a tool for users to manage their own design portfolios, as until this point, any changes a client needed to make to their portfolios had to be done manually.
+Another major challenge was to develop and implement a tool for users to manage their own design portfolios, as until this point, any changes a client needed to make to their portfolios had to be done manually by staff, making the update process slow and laborious.

 The Solution